 - Ensure the unit is protected against dirt, mould and other deposits. - Only clean the unit using a damp cloth.
 Do not use any caustic, abrasive or solvent-based cleaning products.
-Do not use a jet of water. - Clean the fins on the unit prior to long shutdown periods.
+Do not use a jet of water. - Before an extended shut down period starts, clean the fins on the outdoor unit and cover the outdoor unit with plastic to avoid infiltration of dirt into the unit.